 We have pre-built integration for using cloudscribe Core as the user management back end for IdentityServer4, including UI for managing the operational data for clients, api resources, and identity resources.
 What IdentityServer4 brings to the table is handling for OpenId Connect protocols and the ability to issue JWT tokens for authentication and authorization.
 JWT authentication can be used for SPA style (Single Page Application) web applications that talk to web APIs, and even for mobile app authentication.

-Use of IdentityServer4 is a complex topic, to learn about it you should visit their excellent documentation.
+Use of IdentityServer4 is a complex topic, to learn about it you should visit the excellent IdentityServer4 documentation.

 To get started using cloudscribe with IdentityServer4, you should use our project template for Visual Studio or the .NET Core CLI as discussed in Introduction to cloudscribe, and check the box to include IdentityServer4 integration.

 After you create your project see the readme.html file which has information about the login credentials and next steps.
 When you login as administrator a new Administration Menu item will appear.
 Most of what you see in the image below is standard menu items for cloudscribe Core, but there are 3 additional menu items under the Security Settings that are added for the IdentityServer4 integration.
 Specifically the API Resources, API Clients, and Identity Resources menu items are for creating and managing the operational data for IdentityServer4.

 If you have any trouble getting your clients and apis working, you can take a look at the sample solution in our sample repo: